telerik/blazor-docs/components/grid/drag-drop.md

         public void AddPrevSibling(BaseFlatItem flatItem, BaseFlatItem siblingFlatItem)
         {
-            // remove node
+            // remove row
             Remove(flatItem);

-            // add the node at the position of the sibling node AddSibling(flatItem, siblingFlatItem, 0);
+            // add the row at the position of the sibling row AddSibling(flatItem, siblingFlatItem, 0);
         }

         public void AddNextSibling(BaseFlatItem flatItem, BaseFlatItem siblingFlatItem)
         {
-            // remove node
+            // remove row
             Remove(flatItem);

-            // add the node at the next position of the sibling node AddSibling(flatItem, siblingFlatItem, 1);
+            // add the row at the next position of the sibling row AddSibling(flatItem, siblingFlatItem, 1);
         }